Broward County Pedestrian Accidents Increasing

 Read more pedestrian safety tips from the National Highway Traffic Safety Administration.Let Us Know If You Have Been Injured in a Traffic Accident

 If you or a family member has been harmed by a pedestrian accident or in a car accident or slip and fall, or has been injured by any other type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.